telefonicaid/fiware-skuld/README.rst

      a user subnet was added to the router of other tenant by an administrator (e.g. to connect to a external network).
 In this case, a port is created that only can be deleted removing the interface by an administrator.
-     Therefore, this script is invoked by an administrator and delete ports than the phase3 script will not be able to delete because the phase3 script do not use admin credentials.
+     Therefore, this script is invoked by an administrator and deletes ports than the phase3 script will not be able to delete because the phase3 script do not use admin credentials.